mossblaser/yarp/docs/source/api.rst

     * ``int(a)``
     * ``float(a)``
     * ``round(a)``
+* Python object/function usage
+    * ``a(...)`` will call the value as a function and return a :py:class:`Value` containing the result.
+This value will be updated by re-calling the function whenever the Value changes.
+Like :py:func:`fn`, arguments may be :py:class:`Value` objects and these will be unwrapped before the function is called and will also cause the function to be re-evaluated whenever they change.
+Do not use this to call functions with side effects.
+    * ``a.name`` equivalent to ``yarp.getattr(a, "name")``

 Unfortunately this list *doesn't* include boolean operators (i.e.  ``not``, ``and``, ``or`` and ``bool``).
 This is due to a limitation of the Python data